-Chapter 2: Seeking out diverse young talent
+2. Seeking out diverse young talent

 A diverse team is important to young talent.
 And, if you want to hire them, along with a whole host of other benefits, it should be for you, too.
 This chapter will talk about the importance of sourcing diverse talent and eliminating bias.

-are diversity and inclusion a priority in your workplace?
+Are diversity and inclusion a priority in your workplace?

 A huge part of recruiting and retaining young talent comes down to diversity and inclusion.

-attract young talent through your company d&i
+Attract young talent through your company D&I

 Businesses need to ensure that their employment proposition is inclusive, and isn’t putting any barriers in the way of hiring a diverse workforce; both of which require a strategy and system in place that puts inclusivity first.